 Currently, there is a growing demand for real-time online analysis and learning of big data streams to support fast decision making in dynamic environments such as fraud detection, image recognition and news recommendations.

 However, there are many challenges in online learning of big data streams, such as algorithms being constrained by space and time, unknown dynamics of evolving streaming data (known as concept drift), and unpredictable data flow and resources.

 Professor An’s proposed program is the adaptive online mining of big data streams.
 The objective of this research program is to accelerate machine learning programs and make them work in an online fashion.

 This will also help improve the speed and effectiveness of Artificial Intelligence as machine learning is a major component of their systems.
-It will allow AI to be more effectively used in resource-restricted device such as mobile and IoT device.
+It will allow AI to be more effectively used in resource-restricted devices such as mobile and IoT devices.

 This award comes at an opportune time for Cheung as he recently relocated here from Japan in 2018.
 He plans to use the grant to build out his Toronto-based Graph Signal Processing (GSP) research group, enabling him to hire more post-docs and graduate students.

 Professor Cheung’s work focuses on the processing and analysis of discrete signals that reside on irregular data kernels described by graphs.
 It generalizes the spectral analysis tools like Fourier Transforms and wavelets used for processing of audio and images on regular data kernels to modern signals that appear on graph structures, such as data networks and social networks.

 This set of new mathematical tools has wide applications, including 3D imaging, communication, machine learning and data mining.

 In the last few years, GSP has impacted image processing applications such as image compression, image denoising and image deblurring and has generated interest among industry partners.